Tax Planning in St. Petersburg, FL

 At age 70½ or older, you can make a qualified charitable distribution by transferring up to $105,000 each year tax-free from a traditional IRA directly to a charity.
 If you are 73 or older, that donation also counts toward your required minimum distribution, which may reduce both your future required distributions and tax burden.

 When you choose an experienced financial adviser for tax planning in St. Petersburg, FL, you’re able to reduce current tax liability while planning for taxes well into retirement.
-Correct Capital is here to help you keep more of your money today and establish a financially secure future.
+At Correct Capital, our goal is to help you save now and position yourself for financial stability in the future.

 Common Tax Planning Mistakes for St. Petersburg, FL Individuals and Families